radarsu/me/README.md

 </p>

 <p align="center">
-	<strong>Personal version of <a href="https://github.com/sindresorhus/awesome" target="_blank" alt="awesome">Awesome</a>, best practices & setups in short.</strong>
+	<strong>Personal version of <a href="https://github.com/sindresorhus/awesome" target="_blank" alt="awesome">Awesome</a>, best practices & setups.</strong>
 </p>

 <p align="center">
-	This repository purpose is to share resources interesting for TypeScript, Node.js and JavaScript full-stack developers.
+	The purpose of this repository is to share resources and setups interesting for TypeScript, Node.js and JavaScript full-stack developers.
 </p>

 # General

 ## Description
-Awesome repositories are usually targetted at certain things like - programming language, technology, books, etc. This one is composition of completely different stuff that's just personal, but might be useful for any full-stack developer interested in JavaScript, Node.js, Typescript and Angular.
+Awesome repositories are usually targetted at certain things like - programming language, technology, books, etc. This one is composition of completely different stuff that's just personal, but might be useful for any full-stack developer interested in JavaScript, Node.js, Typescript and Angular - or simply working on same platform as I am (currently Windows).

 ## Community
 - <strong><a href="https://gitter.im/" target="_blank" alt="gitter">Gitter</a></strong> - if you ever looked for a programmers chat where you could post a question and instantly get an answer (not like <a href="https://stackoverflow.com" target="_blank" alt="stackoverflow">stackoverflow</a>), I recommend joining channels: